Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Application for the log-gamma directed polymers

-For two random variables $X$ and $X'$ with p.d.f. $f_X$ and $f_{X'}$ separately, we say $X$ and $X'$ are related through tilting if there exist $t\in\mathbb{R}$ and a positive constant $C$ such that
+To apply Corollary~\ref{cor:DW} to $\bar{S}^N_{L,z}$, we use a tilting trick and identify the random walk bridge $\bar{S}^N_{L,z}$ with another bridge.
+For two random variables $X$ and $X'$ with density functions $f_X$ and $f_{X'}$ separately, we say $X$ and $X'$ are related through tilting if there exist $t\in\mathbb{R}$ and a positive constant $C$ such that

 We need the following result. \begin{lemma} Suppose $X$ and $X'$ are related through tilting.
-Then the random walk bridges, constructed by the distribution of $X$ and $X'$ separately, have the same distribution. \end{lemma} \begin{proof} This lemma could be proved by directly comparing the two bridges densities as we are in discrete time setting. \end{proof}
+Then the random walk bridges, constructed by the distribution of $X$ and $X'$ separately, have the same distribution. \end{lemma} \begin{proof} This lemma could be proved by directly comparing the densities of the two bridges. \end{proof}